AndrewDotTee/1st-module-assignment-code-refactoring/README.md

 - Headings are in sequential order.
 - A descriptive title is present.

-ALTERATIONS TO HTML SOURCE:
+**ALTERATIONS TO HTML SOURCE:**

 1) Header Section:
 Changed the <div> with class "header" to <header> for better semantics.
 Used a <nav> element for the navigation links.
-Changed the heading level of the website name to <h1> for the main heading.
+Changed the heading level of the website name to H1 for the main heading.

 2) Section Elements:
 Changed the <div> elements with class names to <section> elements to provide a more semantic structure.